tip-org/tools-paper/paper.md

 #### Minor transformations

-Included in the toolbox are also a simplification passes including inlining, dead code elimination and merging equivalent or aliased functions.
+Included in the toolbox are also simplification passes including inlining, dead code elimination and merging equivalent or aliased functions.
 Another minor transformation removes `let`-expressions by lifting them to the top level, and yet another transformations axiomatises data types for